maple52046/simple_drag/README.md

 To start using SimpleDrag in your Flutter project, follow these steps:

-Add the SimpleDrag package as a dependency in your pubspec.yaml file.
+1. Add the `SimpleDrag` package as a dependency in your `pubspec.yaml` file.
-Import the package into your Dart code using import 'package:draggable_and_drag_target_widget/draggable_and_drag_target_widget.dart';.
+2. Import the package into your Dart code using import `'package:simple_drag/simple_drag.dart';`.
-Create an instance of SimpleDrag, specifying the draggable and drag target widgets, and any desired customization options.
+3. Create an instance of `SimpleDrag`, specifying the draggable and drag target widgets, and any desired customization options.
-Use the SimpleDrag instance in your app's UI to enable drag-and-drop functionality.
+4. Use the SimpleDrag instance in your app's UI to enable drag-and-drop functionality.

 For more details, refer to the documentation and examples provided with the package.